nikhilaravi/hapi-authentication/README.md

 # Authentication
-This is a readme designed to inform the FAC5 course about authentication issues associated with web design and development, as well as a working example of authentication that uses Google's API on a HAPI framework.
+This is a readme designed to inform the FAC5 course about authentication issues associated with web design and development, as well as a working example of authentication that uses GitHub's API on a HAPI framework.

 ###Map